zmh-program/chatnio/README.md

    > - Mount directory for configuration files: ~/**config**

 2. ⚡ Docker installation (when running lightweight, it is often used in external _Mysql/RDS_ service)
-    > If you need to use the stable version, please use `programzmh/chatnio:stable` instead of `programzmh/chatnio:latest`.
+    > If you need to use the stable version, please use `programzmh/chatboom:stable` instead of `programzmh/chatboom:latest`.
     ```shell
-   docker run -d --name chatnio \
+   docker run -d --name chatboom \
       --network host \
       -p 8000:8094 \
       -v ~/config:/config \